ractive/pxt-interval/README.md

 To use this extension in your project, choose "Advanced > Extensions..." and enter `https://github.com/ractive/pxt-interval` in the search box.

+This extension uses the [pxt-heap](https://github.com/jwunderl/pxt-heap) extension to easily fetch the next callback handler that should be executed.

 #### Metadata

 * for PXT/arcade